 "There were many days we all questioned whether Ruth would make it," the surgeon says.
 "We were willing to take the risk because she was an otherwise healthy lady, she had great family support, and the entire team of nurses, doctors, surgeons and cardiologists felt if we worked together, we could get her through this."

 For the family, it was difficult to see Ruth's limp body attached to a multitude of tubes and monitors.
 They missed her effervescent personality and beautiful smile.
 But they felt blessed she was still alive.

 Then, after 28 days, Ruth began to open her eyes.
 She nodded.
 She tried to talk.
 And finally, she smiled.

 Ruth's daughter, Bianca, had traveled from Israel to care for her mother.
 She explained what had happened, "You had a massive heart attack.
 You almost died."

 Ruth found it hard to believe.
 She did not remember anything.

-Every day, Ruth's hero, Dr. Abicht, checked on her.
+Every day, Ruth's hero, her surgeon, checked on her.
 She told him, "I give the glory to God, but he used your hands."

 When Ruth no longer required life support, she was moved to the cardiothoracic surgery progressive care unit.
 Bianca was able to stay with her mother 24/7, and Ruth continued to improve.